KINGBK1/INCIOS-Ocean-Disaster-Management/README.md

-# INCIOS Ocean Disaster Management
+# VARUNA - Ocean Disaster Management System

-A comprehensive ocean disaster management system with real-time reporting, live mapping, and disaster response coordination.
+VARUNA is a comprehensive ocean disaster management system with real-time reporting, live mapping, and disaster response coordination.
+Named after the Hindu deity of water and oceans, VARUNA provides advanced tools for monitoring and managing oceanic disasters.

 ## Features